GBKS/opendesign.guide/content/12-first-contribution.md

 - **Reflect on your experience:** Take a moment to review the process.
 What went well?
 What challenges did you face?
 Reflecting on your journey helps you learn from the experience and improve in future contributions.
 - **Document your contribution:** Create a brief write-up or case study about your design process, challenges, and solutions.
 This isn’t just for your portfolio — it also helps future contributors learn from your approach.
 - **Share your learnings:** Consider sharing your experience with the wider community.
-This could be through a blog post, social media thread, or even a short Loom video.
+This could be through a blog post, social media thread, or even a short video.
 It’s a way to give back to the community while building your credibility.
 The strategies for working in public discussed in [Chapter 9](/9-build-your-presence){:class='chapter-link'} will help you share your work effectively.
 - **Plan your next steps:** Decide whether you want to continue contributing to this project or explore new opportunities.
 Reflecting on your experience will help you make an informed choice about your open-source journey.

 Reflection and documentation are powerful tools for personal and community growth.
 By analyzing your journey, sharing your experiences, and planning your next steps, you not only enhance your own skills but also contribute to the open-source ecosystem's continuous learning and development.
 Consider contributing your story back to this guide as mentioned in [Chapter 13](/13-about){:class='chapter-link'}.